daniel41silva05/Production_Control_Industrial_ISEP/documentation/user-stories/us001/01.requirements-engineering/Readme.md

 **Output Data:**

-* All data of the new registered collaborator
+* List of clients
 * (In)Success of the operation
+* All data of the new registered client

 ### 1.6.
 System Sequence Diagram (SSD)